-- 3.23 The requirement for an internal audit function for local authorities is implied by section 151 of the Local Government Act 1972, which requires that authorities "make arrangements for the proper administration of their financial affairs".
-The Accounts and Audit Regulations 2011 require that a "relevant body shall maintain an adequate and effective system of internal audit of its accounting records and of its system of internal control in accordance with proper internal audit practices". - 3.24 Accordingly, internal audit is an independent appraisal function established by the authority for the review of the internal control system as a service to the organisation.
+- The requirement for an internal audit function for local authorities is implied by section 151 of the Local Government Act 1972, which requires that authorities "make arrangements for the proper administration of their financial affairs".
+The Accounts and Audit Regulations 2011-2015 require that a "relevant body shall maintain an adequate and effective system of internal audit of its accounting records and of its system of internal control in accordance with proper internal audit practices" relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance". - 3.24 Accordingly, internal audit is an independent appraisal function established by the authority for the review of the internal control system as a service to the organisation.
 It objectively examines, evaluates and reports on the adequacy of internal control as a contribution to the proper, economic, efficient and effective use of resources.